ig3/config/README.md

 Default paths are:
  * /etc/&lt;name>
  * /etc/&lt;name>/config
+ * /usr/local/etc/&lt;name>
+ * /usr/local/etc/&lt;name>/config
  * ~/.config/&lt;name>
  * ~/.config/&lt;name>/config
  * ~/.&lt;name>
  * ~/.&lt;name>/config
  * .&lt;name>
  * &lt;name>

+The path starting with '~' are dependent on the environment variable HOME being set.
+If it is not set, these paths will not be checked.

 ```
 options.paths = [